 A list of error messages to be filtered out before being sent to Sentry.
 You can add either regular expressions or strings.

 The inverse of whitelistUrls and similar to ignoreErrors, but will ignore errors from whole urls matching a regex pattern or an exact string.

 An array of regex patterns to indicate which urls are a part of your app in the stack trace.
-All other frames will appear collapsed inside Sentry to make it easier to discern between frames that happened in your code vs other code.
-It’d be suggested to add the current page url, and the host for your CDN.
+All other frames will appear collapsed in Sentry’s dashboard to make it easier to discern between frames that happened in your code versus other code.
+By default, Sentry displays all frames as expanded.
+Once you add values to this setting, all frames excepts for those you’ve added here will appear as collapsed in Sentry.
+You can still manually expand all frames from a stack trace in your Sentry dashboard.
+It would be suggested to add the current page url, and the host for your CDN here.